Subscribe

 The federal workforce grew under Trump during his first term after he added thousands of employees to the Defense Department, the Defense Health Agency and the Department of Veterans Affairs.

 While Trump’s transition team did not answer questions about his plans for federal workers, he made clear while campaigning that he is prepared to build on controversial actions taken in his first term against the career employees who have for more than a century operated as the backbone of the federal government.
-Musk, one of Trump’s most vocal supporters, has proposed instituting a government efficiency commission to slash $2 trillion from the federal budget, a sum far larger than the budgets of the Department of Defense, Education and Homeland Security combined.
+Musk, one of Trump’s most vocal supporters, has proposed instituting a government efficiency commission to slash $2 trillion from the federal budget, a sum far larger than the budgets of the Departments of Defense, Education and Homeland Security combined.

-“The mood is not good,” said one U.S. Environmental Protection Agency employee, one of several government workers who spoke on the condition of anonymity out of fear of retaliation and because they were not authorized to speak with the media, said on a lunch break Wednesday.
-“But I would say the mood is better this time around than in 2020 because it’s less shocking.
+“The mood is not good,” one U.S. Environmental Protection Agency employee, one of several government workers who spoke on the condition of anonymity out of fear of retaliation and because they were not authorized to speak with the media, said on a lunch break Wednesday.
+“But I would say the mood is better this time around than in 2016 because it’s less shocking.
 People are kind of resigned.”

 The woman, 37, said she and her co-workers are focused on how to make sure the new administration does not walk back environmental regulations achieved under Biden — an effort that she expects will face pushback from a president-elect who has said he would end “frivolous litigation from the environmental extremists.”